Eilat: Modern city

 During the British Mandate era, a British police post existed in the area, which was known as Umm Al-Rashrash.
 The area was designated as part of the Jewish state in the 1947 UN Partition Plan.
 During the 1948 Arab-Israeli War, the abandoned police post, which consisted of five clay huts, was taken without a fight on March 10, 1949, as part of Operation Uvda.
 This marked the end of Israel's war for independence.
+The memorial at the historical place of March 1949 was declared a National Heritage Site in 1994.

 The town developed over the following years.
 Eilat Airport was built in 1949 and individual ships began arriving in the 1950s, but as there were no dedicated port facilities they unloaded their goods at sea.
 In the early 1950s, Eilat was a small and remote town, populated largely by port workers, soldiers, and former prisoners.
 The town's development accelerated in 1955, when it had a population of about 500.
 The Timna Copper Mines near the Timna Valley and the Port of Eilat were opened that year and concerted effort by the Israeli government to populate Eilat began, starting with Jewish immigrant families from Morocco being resettled there.
 Eilat began to develop rapidly after the Suez Crisis in 1956, with its tourism industry in particular starting to flourish.
 The Israeli Navy's Eilat naval base was founded that year.
 The town's population grew to 5,300 in 1961.
-Yoseftal Medical Center and the Eilat-Ashkelon pipeline were completed in 1968, and the population increased further, reaching 13,100 in 1972 and 18,900 in 1983.After the 1948 Arab–Israeli War Arab countries maintained a state of hostility with Israel, blocking all land routes; Israel's access to and trade with the rest of the world was by air and sea alone.
+Yoseftal Medical Center and the Eilat-Ashkelon pipeline were completed in 1968, and the population increased further, reaching 13,100 in 1972 and 18,900 in 1983.

+After the 1948 Arab–Israeli War Arab countries maintained a state of hostility with Israel, blocking all land routes; Israel's access to and trade with the rest of the world was by air and sea alone.
 Further, Egypt denied passage through the Suez Canal to Israeli-registered ships or to any ship carrying cargo to or from Israeli ports.
 This made Eilat and its sea port crucial to Israel's communications, commerce and trade with Africa and Asia, and for oil imports.
 Without recourse to a port on the Red Sea Israel would have been unable to develop its diplomatic, cultural and trade ties beyond the Mediterranean basin and Europe.
 This happened in 1956 and again in 1967, when Egypt's closure of the Straits of Tiran to Israeli shipping effectively blockaded the port of Eilat.

-In 1956, this led to Israel's participation alongside Britain and France in the war against Egypt sparked by the Suez Crisis, while in 1967 90% of Israeli oil passed through the Straits of Tiran.
+In 1956, this led to Israel's participation alongside Britain and France in the war against Egypt sparked by the Suez Crisis, while in 1967, 90% of Israeli oil passed through the Straits of Tiran.
 Oil tankers that were due to pass through the straits were delayed.
 The straits' closure was cited by Israel as an additional casus belli leading to the outbreak of the Six-Day War.
 Following peace treaties signed with Egypt in 1979 and Jordan in 1994, Eilat's borders with its neighbors were finally opened.